PhantomChain/docs/docs/guidebook/core/plugins/core-snapshots.md

 In order to ensure that snapshots are usable across the network, it is often helpful to establish a common standard of data serialization.
 If all nodes agree on a single ruleset governing how blockchain data maps into a database representation, it becomes much easier to compare, validate, and verify snapshots created by different nodes. `core-snapshots` offers three such standards, also known as codecs, covering a wide range of use cases:

-- The `lite` codec utilizes a MessagePack encoding format with Ark-specific key-value pairs.
-This encoding format is faster than the `ark` format, but results in larger backup file sizes, as keys are stored alongside their respective values
+- The `lite` codec utilizes a MessagePack encoding format with Phantom-specific key-value pairs.
+This encoding format is faster than the `phantom` format, but results in larger backup file sizes, as keys are stored alongside their respective values
-- The `ark` codec uses Ark's serialize and deserialize standards in creating the backup.
-As the Ark serialization protocol does not include key data, this codec results in smaller database backup sizes.
-However, this density comes at the expense of performance, as Ark serialization (currently) cannot match MessagePack's encoding and decoding speed.
+- The `phantom` codec uses Phantom's serialize and deserialize standards in creating the backup.
+As the Phantom serialization protocol does not include key data, this codec results in smaller database backup sizes.
+However, this density comes at the expense of performance, as Phantom serialization (currently) cannot match MessagePack's encoding and decoding speed.
-- The `msgpack` codec uses MessagePack without any Ark-specific standards.
-As this codec has no specific knowledge of Ark serialization, this option is both the fastest and the most inefficient in terms of snapshot file size.
+- The `msgpack` codec uses MessagePack without any Phantom-specific standards.
+As this codec has no specific knowledge of Phantom serialization, this option is both the fastest and the most inefficient in terms of snapshot file size.

 With all options, the tradeoff to keep in mind is performance vs filesystem impact.
 If you have a external storage solution for backups and limited computational resources, using `msgpack` will ensure maximum performance across all potential use cases.
-Alternatively, if your node setup is robust and backup creation speed is not a relevant factor, the `ark` codec  might be the right choice.
+Alternatively, if your node setup is robust and backup creation speed is not a relevant factor, the `phantom` codec  might be the right choice.

 If you're unsure of which to choose, use the `lite` codec.
 Generally speaking, it offers the best tradeoff between performance and impact.